microsoft/quick-authentication/docs/quick-authentication-android-how-to.md

 ```
 | Parameters | Description |
 |--|--|
-| @NonNull  activity| Activity that is used as the parent activity for launching sign page.
+| @NonNull  activity | Activity that is used as the parent activity for launching sign page.
-|@NoNull client| A sign-in client object, provides sign-in, sign-out etc.
+| @NoNull client | A sign-in client object, provides sign-in, sign-out etc.
-|@NoNull listener|  A callback to be invoked when sign-in completed, canceled or failed.
+| @NoNull listener |  A callback to be invoked when sign-in completed, canceled or failed.
-|Returns| none
+| Returns | none

-If sign-in success, listener will be invoked, and first parameter will return account info and error parameter will be null.
-If is failed, listener will be invoked, accountInfo will be null and error will contain error information.
+If sign-in succeeds, `listener` will be invoked, and first parameter will return the account info and the `error` parameter will be null.
+If it fails, `accountInfo` will be null and `error` will contain the error.

 Code example:
 ```